¿Deberías usar protector solar incluso cuando está nublado?

 It's easy to assume that if it's not sunny outside then you don't need sunscreen - after all, you're not feeling the sun on your skin.
 But actually, you can still get sunburnt even when it's overcast and grey outside.
 It's the UV index that puts you at risk of burning, and that exists whether its bright and sunny or cloudy.

-Rather than relying on what the weather looks like - or the temperature - when deciding if you need sunscreen, you should be looking at the local UV forecast, according to Dr Walayat Hussain of the British Association of Dermatologists.
+According to Dr Walayat Hussain of the British Association of Dermatologists (BAD), rather than relying on what the weather looks like - or the temperature - when deciding if you need sunscreen, you should be looking at the local UV forecast.

 "If the UV index is three or higher, you should be protecting your skin,” he explains.
 "Your first line of defence should always be making use of shade, particularly between 11 am and 3 pm, wearing protective clothing, and applying a sunscreen with a minimum 4-star UVA rating and an SPF of 30 or higher."